giovannarosone/BCR_QS_decode/README.md

 - mode can be set equal to
   * 1 --> for decoding eBWT by using the maximum read length only (maxLengthRead)
   * 2 --> for decoding eBWT by using existing partial ebwt files, in addition to .info and .table files
-  * 3 --> for decoding eBWT by using .info and .table files
+  * 3 --> for decoding eBWT by using only .info and .table files
 - maxLengthRead is the maximum read length (mandatory for running mode=1)
 - numthreads is the maximum number of threads possibly used in parallel regions